andersfischernielsen/Traktor-Transition-Finder/README.md

 The frontend is written in Node.js/Electron and sends requests to the F# web server.

 When a song is dropped into the app, the best transitions from that song are displayed.
 The DJ can then pick a song from the list in Traktor Pro 2.
-The appmerely functions as a suggestion list.
+The app merely functions as a suggestion list.

 ![Screenshot](/screenshot.png)